 The fonds consists of correspondence from Aubrey Bell and Raymond Bell to family members during the First World War; correspondence from other relatives and family friends; correspondence concerning Aubrey's disappearance in action; wartime souvenirs, photographs, and newsclippings; Marion's history of Millerfield, written as an elementary school project; and Raymond's photographs of the Wintering Hills ranch, the Hand Hills Stampede, and the Calgary Stampede.

 Gift of Aubrey W. Bell, 2009-2011, and loaned for copying by Raymond C. Bell, 1964.

 View finding aid / scanned documents:

-A First World War German uniform epaulette and identification tag also donated by the Bell family are held in Glenbow's Cultural History collections.
+A First World War German uniform epaulette and identification tag also donated by the Bell family are held in Glenbow's Military History collections.

 (M=manuscript; N&P=photos; R=sound recordings; S=slides; F=films)